Cisplatin/Krypton/README.md

 ```

 ## To-do list:
+* Refactor "replace" to "set"
 * DES decryption block algorithm
-* Add a generic block cipher structure with fields
+* Add more encryption modes
 * Convert from c99 mode (to save encryption time)
 * Try to remove -lm requirement as well? (store lg2)
 * Only generate round keys once for DES
+* Add a hex-output method for BinStr